olebole/irafdoc/doc/nttools.tjoin.rst

   <!-- Sec='PARAMETERS' Level=0 Label='column1' Line='column1 [string]' -->
   <dd>Names of the common columns in the first table.
 If there is more than
   one column name, the names should be separated by commas.
-If a column name is <tt>"row"</tt>, the join is done on row number instead of the value of a column.
-This only works if there is not column named <tt>"row"</tt> in the table.
+If a column name is <span style="font-family: monospace;">"row"</span>, the join is done on row number instead of the value of a column.
+This only works if there is not column named <span style="font-family: monospace;">"row"</span> in the table.
   </dd>
   </dl>